 This type also works for uphill terrains with up to 15 degrees of inclination.
 Mowers with more than 25 HP are too much for a typical household lawn.

 Gas or electric lawn mowers

 They cost just about the same as gas-fueled mowers while also reducing your carbon footprint.
-You are not able to do this with gas mowers because of the tendency of fume emission.
+You cannot do this with gas mowers because of the tendency of fume emission.